2404-Organ-Segmentation/inference-API/README.md

 # inference-API
-inference API for the segmentation GUI.
+inference API to interface with the segmentation GUI.